 Cause is generally unknown, but transient hiccups are often caused by the following:

-Persistent and intractable hiccups have myriad causes ( Some Causes of Intractable Hiccups).
+Persistent and intractable hiccups have myriad causes (see Table: Some Causes of Intractable Hiccups).

 Some Causes of Intractable Hiccups